 Web push notifications

 One of the best features missing from the web, push notification, is now made available on the browsers by PWAs.
-Push notification is proven to be the most effective channel to engage online shoppers, with 88% higher engagement and 3x retention rate among push-enabled users.
+Push notification is proven to be the most effective channel to engage online shoppers.
 With PWAs, businesses can make use of web push notifications to communicate with their site visitors in a more personal way.
-These push notifications look and feel just like native app notifications.
+The PWA push notifications look and feel just like native app notifications.
 That means they should work even when the browser isn’t currently running on user device, empowering brands to instantly tap into their highest-value audience on the web.

 Benefits of Progressive Web Apps for E-commerce